m4xbrg/your-site/src/content/courses/math-algebra-polynomials.md

 tags: []
 ---

-This course extends the overview of polynomial expressions, factorisation, roots, and rational functions by highlighting how these algebraic tools interact when modeling relationships and simplifying complex expressions.
+This course expands on Polynomial expressions, factorisation, roots, and rational functions as ratios of polynomials.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.